pachacamac/jing/README.md

 Please fork and make a pull request if you want to contribute.

+## Examples

+Check out the examples folder, or [this repository](https://github.com/pachacamac/JingExampleSite) for a full fledged example that is directly deployable to netlify.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/pachacamac/jing.